 She has made rugs in the likeness of the Queen, Prince Charles, Pope Jean-Paul II, Prime Minister Trudeau and Jackie Kennedy.
 Her creations have been displayed in Buckingham Palace, the White House and the Vatican.

 St. Peter's Church (Eglise Saint-Pierre) dates to 1893.
-You will see it on your right as you enter the village.
 It is a beautiful structure built by the community.
-It dominates the skyline of this small place and can be seen from afar.......you can see it from the Skyline hiking trail on a clear day.
+It dominates the skyline of this small place and can be seen from afar.
+You can see it from the Skyline hiking trail on a clear day.

-Head over to Cheticamp Island and you’ll find a great place to walk and you'll have great views of Cheticamp and the Highlands.
+Head over to Cheticamp Island and you’ll find a great place to walk and you'll have great views of the village and the highlands.
 You'll also have a great view of St. Peter's Church and the entire village and waterfront.

 The Saint-Pierre Beach & Campground is awesome and offers 144 serviced sites for motorhomes, trailers and tents.
 There is a mix of wooded and open sites.
 Facilities include a canteen, recreation room, playground, tennis, mini-golf and washrooms and showers.

 This is a great location with a long stretch of open beach frontage.
-To get to Cheticamp Island turn left onto Cheticamp Island Road just before you enter the village and watch for the signs.
+To get to island turn left onto Cheticamp Island Road just before you enter the village and watch for the signs.

-Boardwalk Mathieu in the village is a very nice stroll.
+Boardwalk Mathieu in the centre of the village is a very nice stroll.
 It is not long but very relaxing.
 There is often music on the boardwalk so ask the locals if any activities are planned.
+There is a great view of the harbour and the sunset behind Cheticamp Island.
+A great walk after dinner.

 Do you like to golf?
 Le Portage is an 18-hole golf course with awesome views of the ocean and the highlands.
 There is a driving range, a putting green and a pro shop.
 Don’t have your clubs?
 No problem, Le Portage will take care of you!
 You can even have golf lessons!

-There are many options to see live music in the Chéticamp area.
+There are many options to see live music in this area.
 The boardwalk in the middle of town often has live musicians.

 The Festival de l'Escaouette is in August and has activities with music, song and dance.
 This is the best way to experience acadian culture.
 Les Trois Pignons will be able to give you complete details of all activities.